 “Music can change the world because it can change people.” ― Bono

 Every good fine arts program needs continual support.
 So I will be asking for and counting on your participation to help maintain and grow our music program to its full potential.
 Please understand it will go through transitions as together we shape it to our growing and changing community.
-Please get involved in our music boosters organization and / or our community band (stay tuned for more upcoming information on both).
-Please don’t ever hesitate to contact me at: firstname.lastname@example.org or by calling school and leaving me your call back number and availability.
+Music "notes" will come home with students from time to time inviting you to get involved in our some of our music activities and look for information about our future music boosters organization 2017-18.
+Don’t ever hesitate to contact me at: firstname.lastname@example.org or by calling school and leaving me your call back number and availability.
 I will respond as soon as I possibly can.

 Music Program Components:

 -GENERAL MUSIC: (All Grades)